MonashSmartStructures/ospgrillage/Bridge model opensees/docs/source/Document_page.md

-# Pybridge - Opensees Module

-This page contains the guidelines for using the Opensees (OP) module for grillage analysis.
+# PyBridge Openseespy Wrapper

 ## Overview

 The OPmodelwrapper module is a wrapper for ```Openseespy``` module.
-The aim of this module is to provide python users functions and a programmable interface in Python interpreter that generates structural grillage model in Open System for Earthquake Engineering Simulation (OpenSees) software framework.
+The aim of this module is to provide python users a programmable interface in Python interpreter to evaluate structural grillages in Open System for Earthquake Engineering Simulation (OpenSees) software framework.

 The wrapper is designed for quick and easy grillage generation in a few basic command lines in Python interface.
 It should provide a solid foundation for grillage analysis tool using ```Openseespy```.